 Choosing A Local Guatemalan Dish

 Now comes the interesting part, we choose a dish and begin the preparation.
 We opted for Pepián - a local dish with nuts and seeds.
-Our version was a vegetarian dish with tofu as a replacement.
-This also made my partner do a quick happy dance since she hadn't seen tofu in a long time.
-The other half of our cooking group opted for Jocón which is a type of stew with greens and chicken.
+Our version was a vegetarian dish with tofu as a meat replacement.
+This also made my travel partner do a quick happy dance since she hadn't seen tofu in a long time.
+The other half of our group in our class chose Jocón as their dish which is a type of stew with herbs and chicken.

 Both dishes are very traditional Guatemalan dishes and are generally served only on special occasions.